tlongren/vps-status/README.md

 1. If offline, offer option to boot.
 2. If online, offer option to reboot or shutdown.
-3. Secure folder with .htaccess logins
+3. Secure folder with .htaccess logins.
+~~4.
+Add a feature to do live updates with jQuery.~~

 I used